 But some ‘short fixed term awards’ of PIP have no review date.
 These are where the healthcare professional (from IAS or Capita – who carry out the medical assessments for the DWP) has indicated in their report to the DWP that they expect the claimant’s limitations to improve to such an extent that they are unlikely to have the degree of difficulty in activities that result in entitlement at the end date of the award.
 These claimants should receive an ‘end of award’ notification letter around 14 weeks before it is due to end.
 They can make a new claim if their health condition has continued.
 If they make their new claim before the existing award expires, the new award (if made) should start from the day after the previous one ended (although if it takes a while to assess there could be a gap in receiving payments).

-On 23rd April 2020, DWP Minister Justin Tomlinson was a bit more specific when he told the Work and Pensions Select Committee,
+On 23rd April 2020, DWP Minister Justin Tomlinson told the Work and Pensions Select Committee,

 ‘for those that would be due for a reassessment in the next three months, we’ve automatically extended their benefit by six months.